The Ballet Tech Foundation

 Ashley Tuttle

-Ballet, Conditioning, Pointe, Feld Repertory
+Ballet, Conditioning, Pointe, Variations

 Ms. Tuttle was invited by Mikhail Baryshnikov to join American Ballet Theatre at the age of 16.
 Her career spanned 17 years with Ballet Theater reaching the rank of Principal dancer.
 Ms. Tuttle is known for her pure classicism and vivid characterizations.
 While maintaining her career with A.B.T., Ms. Tuttle joined the acclaimed Twyla Tharp Dance Company in 2000.
 During her time with T.T.D., Ms. Tharp created the hit Broadway show Movin’ Out and the role of Judy on Ms. Tuttle.
 Her interpretation of this role earned her both TONY Award and Fred Astaire Dance Award nominations.
 As well as continuing her performing career, Ms. Tuttle teaches ballet at the Mark Morris Dance Group, Steps on Broadway, The School at Steps, Gibney Dance, and Barnard College.
 Ms. Tuttle was awarded an Honorary Doctorate of Humanities from Wofford College in the spring of 2011.
 She joined Ballet Tech’s faculty in 2016.